MayurKasidariya/IdentityServerDemo/README.md

 # Setup WebApi with Identity Server
 ### 2. IdsWebApi Project

-1. Add New project of ASP.NET CORE(.NET 5.0) using any name in code name is `IdsWebApi`, it's include default controller called `WeatherForecastController`.
+1. Add New project of ASP.NET CORE(.NET 5.0) using any name in code name is `IdsWebApi`, it includes a default controller called `WeatherForecastController`.
-2. to configure api using Identity server we need to install nuget package `IdentityServer4.AccessTokenValidation` which provide library to configure api using IdentityServerAuthentication.
-After installation of nuget package we need to add service in `ConfigureServices` (IdsWebApi/Startup.cs)
+2. to configure API using Identity server we need to install NuGet package `IdentityServer4.AccessTokenValidation` which provide a library to configure API using IdentityServerAuthentication.
+After installation of the NuGet package we need to add a service in `ConfigureServices` (IdsWebApi/Startup.cs)
     ```csharp
         public void ConfigureServices(IServiceCollection services)
         {